-- 11.1 The Neighbourhood Plan will be used by Wells-next-the-Sea Town Council to guide and inform its responses to planning matters and by North Norfolk District Council as the local planning authority in the determination of planning proposals in the Neighbourhood Area. - 11.2 The Neighbourhood Plan will be realised through a combination of policies, promotions, and projects.
+11.1 The Neighbourhood Plan will be realised through a combination of policies, promotions, and projects.
 The planning policies contained in the Plan will be enforced by the North Norfolk District Council.
 The Town Council's role is to bring its influence to bear on matters which lie outside the control of the planning system, but which are of vital importance to the life of the town and the achievement of the vision.
 The Town Council will support and encourage proposals which further the aims of the plan, it will promote and encourage and facilitate co-operative working and partnership between public and private interests and lobby for change where this furthers the vision for the town.